Andy Fish

 Andy Fish is a graphic novelist, born Andrew Tiberius Fish, is a comic book artist, illustrator, painter, and educator.
 He is known for his graphic novels and his series of books on how to illustrate in certain styles.

 Early life

 Fish was raised by his Mom, sister, two aunts and his maternal grandmother after his father abandoned the family when he was two years old.
-This upbringing gave him a "respect" for women and for hard work.

 Fish attended the School of Visual Arts in New York City, doing undergraduate studies in Comic Art and Illustration.
 At the School of Visual Arts, Fish studied under Will Eisner, a pioneer of the graphic novel medium.
 At the Rhode Island School of Design he did post-graduate studies in Illustration and Painting.